priyankacr7/tic-tac-toe/README.md

 Run the game:
 👉 Open index.html in your browser.

-🕹️ How to Play
+## 🕹️ How to Play

-Player X always starts first.
+-Player X always starts first.

-Click on an empty box to make your move.
+-Click on an empty box to make your move.

-The game will:
+## The game will:

-✅ Declare the winner when 3 marks align.
+-✅ Declare the winner when 3 marks align.

-🤝 Declare a draw if the board is full and no winner.
+-🤝 Declare a draw if the board is full and no winner.

-🌟 Highlight winning cells in green.
+-🌟 Highlight winning cells in green.

-Click Reset to play again.
+-Click Reset to play again.

-📌 Future Enhancements
+## 📌 Future Enhancements

-🤖 Add AI mode to play against the computer.
+-🤖 Add AI mode to play against the computer.

-🏆 Keep track of scores (X wins, O wins, Draws).
+-🏆 Keep track of scores (X wins, O wins, Draws).

-🎶 Add animations and sound effects.
+-🎶 Add animations and sound effects.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5
+-HTML5

-CSS3
+-CSS3

-JavaScript (ES6)
+-JavaScript (ES6)

-👩‍💻 Author
+## 👩‍💻 Author
 Developed by Priyanka Srivastava ✨
 Feel free to fork this project and improve it!